-Insurance companies— every one you’ve ever used—report all claims, even those they formally denied, to a so called Insurance Link.
-The InsuranceLink database has been created to prevent insurance fraud, e.g. inflating your insurance claim.
+Insurance companies— every one you’ve ever used—report all claims, even those they formally denied, to Insurance Link.
+The InsuranceLink database has been created to store the details of 1st party insurance claims and helps insurers fight insurance fraud, e.g. cuts down on duplicating claims, previous claim history non-disclosure etc

 The report contains the following information on each claim: